↑

 To Assemble The Bowl

-• Place the cooked eggs on top of the hot rice.
+• Place the butter on top of the hot rice.

-• Sprinkle on the scallions, sesame seeds, and Aleppo pepper flakes.
+• If desired, sprinkle with scallions, sesame seeds, and Aleppo pepper flakes.

 Notes